Laptime Songs

 Kids Music Giveaway

-by admin 2 Comments
+May 25, 2016 by ajpassey 2 Comments

 I’m excited to bring this kids music giveaway to you!
 For the next two weeks I will be introducing you to the kids music artists that we have grown to love over the last few years and some new artists we are quickly falling in love with.
 More than anything, these artists want to get kid-friendly music into the hands of families who will be able to bond, create memories and laugh together while engaging in this music.
 More than anything, I want to get kids music into library and classroom collections so it is available to kids and families year after year.